 The two Germans, an officer and his orderly, hesitated but would not surrender.
 Jacka pointed his pistol at the officer and pulled the trigger but the gun misfired so he rushed the German and seized him.
 With the capture of the officer, the orderly dropped his weapon and surrendered and the two prisoners were taken back to headquarters.
 Complaining to Jacka’s commanding officer of rough handling, the German was told: “You may not know the identity of your captor, but can count yourself bloody lucky to be alive”.

 Later, due to the unreliability and slowness of the tanks that were to support the infantry, the attack for which Jacka and Bradley had positioned the tapes was delayed, and finally abandoned until the following night.

-With snow falling on the evening of the 11th Jacka realised that the tapes would be covered so he once more ventured into no-man's land.
+With snow falling on the evening of the 11th Jacka realised that the tapes would be covered so he once more ventured into no-man’s land.
 Walking along, running the tape through his hand, he lifted it on top of the snow.
 At about 3am, Jacka heard the tanks approaching and took personal control of positioning them at the markers even though the area was under heavy fire and several men were killed nearby.
 Ultimately, the tanks were ineffectual in their support role and the attack failed, though the bravery of Jacka was unsurpassed.
 For his actions at Bullecourt he was awarded a bar to the Military Cross.

 In May 1918, Jacka was gassed and was withdrawn from the battlefield for the final time.
 During his active service throughout the war, he had survived multiple wounds and continued to be a source of inspiration to those around him.
 Many believe that the actions for which he was awarded the Military Cross and Bar were sufficient to merit another two Victoria Crosses.
 14 Bn became affectionately known as ‘Jacka’s Mob’.